Funny Women: Charity

 Funny Women works with organisations that represent aspects of women's wellbeing.
 It Women has raised awareness and over £70,000 for Refuge, Womankind Worldwide, Rise UK, The Victoria Foundation, Women's Aid, V-Day, ActionAid, Ovarian Cancer Action, the YWCA, Jo's Trust and the Bristol Cancer Help Centre.

+Collections

+The University of Kent holds material relating to Funny Women as part of the British Stand-Up Comedy Archive.
+The collection includes material relating to the Funny Women Awards, audiovisual recordings and promotional material for the network.